-- 1.1 An interval after a sales contract is agreed upon during which the buyer can cancel the contract without incurring a penalty.‘the policy has a two week cooling-off period’
+- 1.1 A period of time after a sale contract is agreed during which the buyer can cancel the contract without incurring a penalty.‘the policy has a two week cooling-off period’

 - ‘Similarly, if a trader's visit is unsolicited and an agreement is signed at your home then there is a cooling-off period in which to cancel.’

 - ‘And they should always give you a seven-day cooling-off period to think about it.’